Models in This Section

 - Stepped AC: Annual step-wise degradation applied to inverter AC output

-- LeTID: Light and Elevated Temperature Induced Degradation (optional, calculated from original input power)
+- LeTID: Light and Elevated Temperature Induced Degradation (optional)

 - Auxiliary loads (DAS, cooling, tracker motors)

-- HV Transformers and Transmission Lines (user-defined order)
+- HV Transformers and Transmission Lines losses (user-defined order)

 - Availability Loss